THE FIORELLA STORY

-In 1892, Luigi Fiorella opened his eponymous storefront in what is now one of Philadelphia's most iconic historic districts – the Italian Market.
-Over time the Fiorella name became synonymous with the highest quality, best in class sausage.
+In 1892, Luigi Fiorella opened his eponymous storefront in Philadelphia's iconically historic district – the Italian Market.
+Over time the Fiorella name became synonymous with the highest quality, best in class, sausage.

-We’re excited to share the history of Fiorella and look forward to making new memories in this hallowed space.
+We’re excited to share the history of Fiorella, and we look forward to creating new memories with you in this hallowed space.